Chemical hair relaxants may cause uterine cancer, ovarian cancer, uterine fibroids or endometriosis.

 Five brands that are currently being sued for selling hair relaxants that cause uterine cancer are:

-- Dabur International Ltd. and Dabur USA Inc., and
+- Dabur International Ltd. and Dabur USA Inc., maker of ORS Olive Oil

 3. Has there been a recall?